Article

 About First Bank of the Lake

 The friendly financial experts at First Bank of the Lake offer SBA loans designed with the needs of our customers in mind.
-We financed more than $500 million in SBA loans over the past 12 months and are ranked in the top 1% as 15th largest SBA 7(a) lenders in the United States by approval amount during the SBA fiscal year 2024.
+We financed more than $600 million in SBA loans over the past 12 months and are ranked as the 14th largest SBA lender in the United States.
 Since our founding in October 1985, we have offered outstanding customer service and the best financial options for their needs.
 Today, First Bank of the Lake offers loans for business enterprises across the United States.
 To learn more about our bank or to apply for an SBA loan, visit our website or check us out on Facebook or LinkedIn.
 Our friendly and knowledgeable staff members will be happy to discuss your loan options with you and to help you achieve the highest degree of success in your chosen industry.
-Please contact us at (888) 828-5689 to get your business loan questions answered today!